aiven/aiven-docs/docs/tools/terraform/howto/upgrade-provider-v1-v2.md

 -   Work is being done to deprecate `aiven_service` in order to support individual service configuration better, using `aiven_kafka` for example
--   New services are available in the updated provider, such as `aiven_flink` and `aiven_opensearch`.
+-   New services are available in the updated Provider, such as `aiven_flink` and `aiven_opensearch`.

-## Upgrade Aiven Terraform provider
+## Upgrade Aiven Terraform Provider to v2

 Update the Aiven Terraform Provider by editing the providers block of your script to include the latest version of the Aiven Terraform